 He finished 11th in the points the next two years, before enduring a difficult run to 15th in 2019.

-The South Australian shifted from Walkinshaw Racing at the end of 2015 after the team’s decision to downsize, and hopes to continue racking up podium finishes as he did in his maiden season with BJR at Winton and Hidden Valley in Darwin.
+The South Australian had shifted from Walkinshaw Racing at the end of 2015 amid the team’s decision to downsize.

-Slade’s persistence captured the attention of Supercars team owner Paul Morris, and he was rewarded with a full-time drive for the Supercheap Auto Racing squad in 2009, scoring top-10 results in the Phillip Island and Bathurst endurance races.
+Slade’s persistence captured the attention of Supercars team owner Paul Morris, and he was rewarded with a full-time drive in 2009, scoring top 10 results in the Phillip Island and Bathurst endurance races.

-A shift to Stone Brothers Racing in 2010 yielded further improvements, Slade finishing 16th before taking his first podium finish in 2011 en-route to ninth overall.
+A shift to Stone Brothers Racing in 2010 yielded further improvements, Slade finishing 16th before taking his first podium finish in ’11 en-route to ninth.